-When thinking of a typical situation when a person or a group choose to order some food online, the usual ordering scenario would probably be somewhat like this:
+When thinking of a typical situation when a person or a group choose to order food online, the usual ordering scenario would probably be somewhat like this:

 A: Hey I am hungry.